EXCHANGE CONTROL REGULATIONS IN THAILAND

 (1) Institutional investors, namely Government Pension Fund, Social Security Office, provident funds, mutual funds (excluding private funds), securities companies, insurance companies, specialized financial institutions, Thai juristic persons with assets of at least THB 5,000 million, companies listed in the Stock Exchange of Thailand and brokers in Thailand Futures Exchange (TFEX) are allowed to invest in foreign securities without limit.

 Transfers for Other Purposes

-(3) Purchase of immovable properties abroad is allowed up to USD 50 million per person per year.
+(1) Purchase of immovable properties abroad in the own name and the name of family member is allowed up to USD 50 million per person per year.

 Foreign Exchange Administration and Policy Department